Test your skills at home and overseas as you learn how to produce accurate intelligence from imagery, electronic signals and geospatial information.

 Job on deployment

 All Intelligence Specialists will have the opportunity to deploy with squadrons on exercises or operations.
 You will spend time in other countries and experience a diversity of cultures and conditions as you support the activities of the squadron you are deployed with.
-Your duties on deployment will draw on your specific specialisation (Imagery; Geospatial or Electronic Warfare) and have you working alongside aircrew and other intelligence staff.
+Your duties on deployment will draw on your specific specialisation (Geospatial or Electronic Warfare) and have you working alongside aircrew and other intelligence staff.

 Career progression and training

 You will initially be employed at 230 (Mission Support) Squadron in Auckland; home of the RNZAF Intelligence Trade and responsible for mission support to RNZAF Air Operations.
-At 230 Squadron you will be part of the Mission Support Flight (MSF) team working within the Imagery, Geospatial or Electronic Warfare Sections.
+At 230 Squadron you will be part of the Mission Support Flight (MSF) team working with either the Geospatial or Electronic Warfare Sections.
 You can expect to spend at least six to eight years at 230 Squadron during which time you will support operations and deployments both overseas and within New Zealand.

 Over your career you may also complete six to twelve month exchanges with other NZDF and allied units.
 Options for overseas posts are also feasible along with ongoing opportunities for deployment.
 Intelligence Specialists continue to grow their skills throughout their career and will increasingly become involved in the management and coordination of staff; rising to become a Section Commander and ultimately potentially head up the Intelligence Team at 230 Squadron.